Why choose the iPhone 12 Pro Max?

-The iPhone 12 Pro Max, like the rest of the iPhone 12 line-up and the fourth-generation iPad Air, features Apple's new A14 Bionic chip.
-This a super-powerful chip and the first 5-nanometre chip used in the industry.
-Put simply, this chip allows Apple to pack more processing power into a smaller space, making the chip far more efficient.
+The iPhone 12 Pro Max, like the rest of the iPhone 12 line-up and the fourth-generation iPad Air, features Apple's A14 Bionic chip.
+This is a super-powerful chip that makes the device have very fast processing speed.
+This 5nm chip allows Apple to pack more processing power into a smaller space, making it far more efficient.
 What this means for you, the phone user, is that the phone is faster and should have a much-improved battery life.
 It’s the second most powerful smartphone chip in Apple’s lineup, only beaten by its successor, the A15 Bionic chip.

 LiDAR technology allows you to scan your surroundings – your living room, the forest you're walking through, whatever – and create an incredibly accurate depth map.
 This has tonnes of uses in AR (augmented reality) and means that when an AR app creates a virtual world, it integrates perfectly with the real world.
 Apple gives the examples that you'll be able to transform your room into a rainforest or see how a new trainer will fit.

-This is the same technology that NASA is using for its next Mars mission.
+This is a similar technology that self-driving cars use to navigate.
 LiDAR stands for Light Detection And Ranging and uses lasers to judge distances and depth.
 It fires laser beams at objects and times how long they take to bounce back, a bit like how bats use sonar to 'see' their surroundings.
-LiDAR has been used in driverless cars and robot vacuums but this is the first time we've seen LiDAR this advanced in a smartphone, although not as good as the one used in sophisticated operations like driverless cars.
+The iPhone 12 lineup was the first time consumers experienced LiDAR technology in a smartphone, although not as good as the one used in sophisticated operations like driverless cars.

 Frequently asked questions